suvasanket/oz.nvim/README.md

 # Oz.nvim
-A Neovim plugin providing zero-config async :make, :grep, shell command caching, and a fugitive-style super cool git client.
+A Neovim plugin collection to turbocharge your everyday shell-related workflow.

 ## Requirement
 - Neovim >= 0.9.4